 A great choice for open concept designs"

 When moving in and choosing your furniture or decoration for an open space, it is always recommended to choose a décor style that complements your interior architecture.
-Vintage pieces help create an equilibrium within a more contemporary designed interior, for example placing a modern coffee table at a safe distance from a brick fireplace with a straight chimney, and a sofa with generous shapes, harmonizes the space.
+Vintage pieces help create an equilibrium within a more contemporary designed interior, for example placing a scandinavian coffee table at a safe distance from a brick fireplace with a straight chimney, and a shabby chic sofa with generous shapes, harmonizes the space.

 The simplicity of the neutral background will enhance the overall design of the interior and harmonize the selection of furniture.
 A faded wall will give the impression of an atypical board that will channel French shabby chic style with its simplistic lines.
 If the habitat has a strong retro architectural footprint, such as houses built at the beginning of the 20th century, small furniture and objects of that time will be the perfect touch for a successful French shabby chic style.